 - Coconut Oil

 Why we love it

-Almod oil, coconut oil and cocoa butter are all extremely hydrating!
+Almond oil, coconut oil, and cocoa butter are all extremely hydrating!
 Not to mention, this recipe is full of ingredients loaded with anti-oxidants.

 By: Humblebee and Me

 If you're looking for a DIY cocoa butter lotion that is a little bit thinner than a whipped body butter you're probably going to want to look for a shea butter versus a cocoa butter lotion recipe.
 The latter will provide a thicker consistency than shea butter.